 Missouri may be the Show-me State, but don’t go showing off your marijuana!
-The state allows medical CBD for epilepsy, but marijuana is banned for any other use.
+Use for medical purposes is now legal in the state, but recreational use remains illegal.
 Small amounts of possession have been decriminalized to some extent, with punishment being no more than a fine on a first offense.

 Marijuana is permitted in Missouri only for limited, non-intoxicating medical uses.
 It is a crime to possess, sell, distribute, traffic, or cultivate the drug for any other reason.

 Simple possession of up to 10 grams, on a first offense, is a misdemeanor punishable by nothing more than a $500 fine.
 Subsequent offenses are punishable by up to a year in jail and $2,000 in fines.